pnoll1/osmand_map_creation/docs/development.md

 Try running unit tests to make sure everything is working.
 Start your own feature branch to make changes.
 Make a PR on Github when you've got your changes working.

 # Testing
 Project uses unittest for testing.
 In the osm directory, run python3 -m unittest tests.py to run tests.
 Run unit tests only with python3 -m unittest tests.UnitTests.
-The config file must have batches set to an empty list for integration tests to run.

 ## Unit Tests
 Test data is stored in aa and ab folders.
 Find a test case for your change and insert into corresponding geojson file.
 Use processing.py --load-oa aa(or ab depending on change) to load data into postgres.
 Use pg_dump -d gis -t tablename > filename.sql to replace current sql file.
 Add your test to tests.py.